vmsmith/CookBook/soup_carrot_ginger_roasted.md

 7. Add the chicken stock, bring to a boil, then simmer for about 30 minutes.

-8. Remove the bay leaf, add 1 tqblespoon of butter, then blend.
+8. Remove the bay leaf, add 1 tablespoon of butter, then blend.

 9. Taste and correct for seasoning (salt, pepper, sugar, cream).